oddbird/oddleventy/content/work/sass-core.md

     venue: *client
 press:
   - text: |
+      **OddBird dropped in like a task force**, learned the ropes of programming language
+      design and development,
+      and made substantial improvements to the product.
+      We'd love to work with them again!
+    slug: task-force
+    <<: *natalie
+  - text: |
       OddBird's team helped power out
       several new Sass features
       that would have taken the core team alone years longer.
-      **They dropped in like a task force**, learned the ropes of programming language
-      design and development,
-      and made substantial improvements to the product.
-      We'd love to work with them again!
+    slug: power-out
     <<: *natalie
 tags:
   - Technology Sector